 Share article on

-On his frequent visits to East Africa Ben noticed a staggering increase in the amount of plastic being washed up along the coastline, and decided to do something about it, so together with some friends he started the FlipFlopi Project - an audacious attempt to build a boat sailing entirely from plastic waste - to demonstrate that plastic can and should be recycled and re-used rather than just being treated as a single use commodity.
+On his frequent visits to East Africa, Ben noticed a staggering increase in the amount of plastic being washed up along the coastline, and decided to do something about it.
+Together with some friends he started the FlipFlopi Project - an audacious attempt to build a sailing boat made entirely from plastic waste - to demonstrate that plastic can and should be recycled and re-used rather than just being treated as a single-use commodity.

-The team has limited itself to using exclusively locally available resources... it is proudly a Kenya based and driven project with all the intelligence and know-how being driven locally.
+Local Resources: the team has limited itself to exclusively using locally available resources.
+The project is proudly a Kenya based initiative with all the craftsmanship and know-how being driven locally.

-Once they have completed a boat big enough for the journey, they intend to crew the boat and sail it all the way from Lamu in Kenya, to Cape Town in South Africa - the ultimate demonstration of the value and usefulness of what so many people see as 'rubbish or trash'.
+The Journey: once the team have completed a boat big enough for a long journey, they intend to sail it all the way from Lamu in Kenya, to Cape Town in South Africa - the ultimate demonstration of the value and usefulness of what so many people see as 'rubbish or trash'.

-The project’s simple objective is to show that single-use plastic doesn't make sense – with an essential focus on taking this message to consumers in less developed parts of the world... including Africa of course.
+The Objective: to show that single-use plastic doesn't make sense – with an essential focus on taking this message to consumers in less developed parts of the world... including Africa of course.

-The project is now nearing completion of its prototype Flipflopi Dogo, and in so doing they've achieved something that has never been done before...
+The prototype - Flipflopi Dogo - has now been completed, and by so doing they've achieved something that has never been done before...
 A WORLD FIRST!!

 As a result the project and its key messages have been receiving attention globally.... some of that is shown below.
 Ben also makes regular contributions to national and international press about solutions to plastic pollution.

-Ben also does speaking engagements about the project; recent ones include the Royal Geographic Society in London, to school audiences around the UK and Kenya, and to a number of corporate businesses.
-I'm sure if you get in contact he'll happily talk to you about it.
+Ben also does speaking engagements about the project, including at the Royal Geographic Society in London, school audiences around the UK and Kenya, and at a number of corporate businesses.
+If you'd like to discuss a potential speaking engagement, get in touch with him at email@example.com.